w3c/wai-tutorials/source/forms/instructions.html.erb.md

   - G18
 ---

-Sometimes it is necessary to add additional, auxiliary information to a form field to make it easier for users to enter the information correctly or in the correct format.
+Provide instructions to help users understand how to complete the form and individual form controls.
+This includes indicating any required and optional input, data formats, and other important aspects of the form.

+- @@optional fields and skipping them (@@needs to be added throughout)
+- @@information about any time limits (@@needs to be added throughout)

-Screen reader in “Forms Mode” usually only read elements that are form elements (like `input`, `select`, and `textarea`) so the location of instructions is very important.
+**Note:** Screen readers often switch to “Forms Mode” when they are processing content with a `form` element.
+In this mode they usually only read aloud form elements such as `input`, `select`, and `textarea`.
+It is critical to include form instructions in ways so that they will be read aloud.

-## Overview Instructions
+## Overall instructions

-Instructions that are common to several fields should be positioned ahead of the form itself.
-Examples for such instructions are data format restrictions or how required fields are identified.
-They can also include help to find in-line format tips.
+{:.newex}

+Where relevant, provide overall instructions that apply to the entire form before the `form` element (to ensure that it is read aloud by screen readers before they switch to “Forms Mode”).
+In the example below, form instructions indicate how required input is highlighted, the expected format for key data fields of the particular form, and how to get additional help for each input.

 {::nomarkdown}
 <%= sample_start %>